cloud-gov/product/DeliveryProcess.md

 # Delivery process

+The cloud.gov team follows [the Scaled Agile Framework] (http://www.scaledagileframework.com/) (SAFe) to set its working cadence.
+Under SAFe, we produce work in three month periods called "program increments," or PIs.
+In addition to this quarterly cadence, we participate in a number of SAFe rituals.

-The cloud.gov team practices Scrumban, which means we practice [Kanban](http://blog.crisp.se/2009/06/26/henrikkniberg/1246053060000) around cardwall-style boards that track work from left-to-right as it is identified, prioritized, explored, delivered, and demonstrated.
+In managing our day-today work, we practice Scrumban, which means we practice [Kanban](http://blog.crisp.se/2009/06/26/henrikkniberg/1246053060000) around cardwall-style boards that track work from left-to-right as it is identified, prioritized, explored, delivered, and demonstrated.
 We augment Kanban with a subset of Scrum activities:

 - a rapid (15-minute vidconf) or asynchronous (in Slack) daily standup per theme to communicate about the status of work on the board
 - bi-weekly sprint demos for stakeholders and colleagues of each theme's recent work